davidpallmann/hashnode-backups/ckvof1frr05y44as138egfckt.md

 3. Stop debugging.

-We now have an updated web service with two actions, /WeatherForecast and /WeatherForecast/summary.
+You now have an updated web service with two actions, /WeatherForecast and /WeatherForecast/summary.

 ```csharp
 [Route("summary")]